jval1972/Speed/readme.txt

 -------
 Fixed problem with lump reading when a namespace was required.
 It will load KVX voxels even if the ".kvx" extension is not defined in VOXELDEF.
-Improved ZDoom compatiblility in VOXELDEF lumps.
+Improved ZDoom compatibility in VOXELDEF lumps.
 Speed optimizations to ACTORDEF parsing.
 Speed optimizations to PascalScript initialization.
 Speed optimizations to startup memo text output.